How to Obtain Transfer Credit

 Transfer Credit

-1. Send the following documents to the Undergraduate Coordinator (Aurora Ricardo, ar2368@cornell.edu):
+2. Send the following documents via email to the Undergraduate Coordinator (Aurora Ricardo, ar2368@cornell.edu), if applicable:

-• *Application for Credit from Other Institutions form (provided by the A&S Registrar, usually during your initial credit evaluation).
-You must include your proposed equivalent course if you wish to be granted course equivalency (i.e.; you want an intro to creative writing course to fulfill the pre-requisite for enrollment in our intermediate or advanced courses).
+• Application for Credit from Other Institutions form (provided by the A&S Registrar, usually during your initial credit evaluation if you are an external transfer student).
+You must include your proposed equivalent course if you wish to be granted course equivalency (i.e.; you want an intro to creative writing course to fulfill the prerequisite for enrollment in our intermediate or advanced courses).

-2. The undergraduate coordinator will process and submit your credit request to the appropriate faculty member, inform you of the decision or requests for further information, and return the signed form to you for submission to the College, if applicable.
+3. The undergraduate coordinator will process and submit your credit request to the appropriate faculty member, inform you of the decision or requests for further information, and return the signed form to you for submission to your college, if applicable.

 Top